-All of us at some stage of our lives sometimes face circumstances in which due to things that either happen in our lives that are beyond our control or because of our own bad decisions in the past, our lives may become what we never expected them to be and we sometimes feel that we have lost control of our lives.
+Due to things that either happen in our lives that are beyond our control or because of our own bad decisions in the past, our lives may become what we never expected them to be and we sometimes feel that we have lost control of our lives.
 We may lose hope either in God or in believing that there is a purpose for our lives.
-There may be people here today who feel hopeless and may be at the lowest point of their lives because of such circumstances.
+You may be feeling hopeless and may be at the lowest point of your life because of such circumstances.

 There are two ways to react to such circumstances.
 One is to rely on our own strength and ability by telling ourselves: “I can handle this”; “I’m strong”; “I’ll survive”.
 This is the reaction from those who believe that everything in life is up to them and they must do everything themselves.
 They will make life work for themselves and they don’t have anyone to rely upon for help.
 The other way is to rely on God.

 It doesn’t matter how trouble came into our lives – whether it arose because of circumstances that happened to us (without our own wrongdoing) or if it is the result of our own bad choices in the past.
 Salvation is the key that leads to the transformation of our lives back to the proper course that our lives should follow.